 In the undercard, WBO super middleweight champion Gilberto “Zurdo” Ramirez will make his light heavyweight debut against former 175-pound title challenger Tommy Karpency in a 10-round bout.

 Vasyl Lomachenko vs Anthony Crolla

-Lomachenko is the current best pound for pound fighter in the planet.
+Lomachenko is the current best pound for pound fighter in the world.
 He is regarded as the best amateur fighter ever with a record of 396-1 with his lone loss avenged twice.
 Loma won back to back gold medals in both the World Championships and the Olympic Games.
 He won his first world title in only his third professional fight.
 Lomachenko is 12-1 with 9 knockouts.
 The Ukrainian superstar 31 years old with a height of 5-7 and a reach of 65 inches.
 In his last bout, Loma annexed the WBA lightweight title by defeating Jose Pedraza via unanimous decision